Understanding Aromantic People: A Romantic Orientation Based On Romantic Attraction

 People who identify as aromantic experience little to no romantic attraction toward others and do not typically develop feelings of romantic love for others.
 Some common signs that you may be aromantic are you have never had a crush on anyone, relationships don’t appeal to you, you feel platonic love but don’t have the desire to feel romantic love, you don’t find yourself romantically attracted to others, you feel sexual emotions with no romantic feelings, or you prefer being single.
 It’s worth noting that just because you exhibit one of these signs does not mean you are aromantic, but you could be.
 The aromantic community has more in-depth ways of determining whether you may identify as aromantic.

-Is aromantic part of the LGBT community?
+Are aromantic people part of the LGBT community?

 Yes, a person who identifies as aromantic is under the umbrella of the LGBT community.
 The full LGBTQ+ Glossary can explain what it means and other common groups a person may identify with.